arenadata/diskquota/README.md

 'soft limit' supports two kinds of encforcement:  Query loading data into out-of-quota schema/role will be forbidden before query is running.
-Query loading data into schema/role with rooms will be cancelled when the quota limit is reached dynamically during the query is running.
+Query loading data into schema/role with rooms will be cancelled when the quota limit is reached dynamically during the query is running..

 # Design
 Diskquota extension is based on background worker framework in Greenplum (bg